Accountable Care Organizations (ACOs)

 - Integrated information systems that provide relevant information at the point of care and assist in coordination among clinicians across multiple transitions of care;

 - Clearly defined organizational relationships, spending and quality benchmarks, and payment distribution mechanisms;

 - Incremental implementation of ACO structures and payment systems;

 - Optional participation in multiple ACOs by primary care physicians and sub-specialists;

 - Effective incentives for patient engagement.

 The ACO model will become increasingly important in shaping health care delivery in the years ahead.
 Because primary care is at the core of the ACO approach, the AAFP will closely track developments and continue to articulate the interests and concerns of family physicians.

-- Summary of the Medicare Shared Savings Program: Accountable Care Organizations Proposed Rule - April 7, 2011(6 page PDF)
+Summary of the Medicare Shared Savings Program: ACO Proposed Rule - April 7, 2011(6 page PDF)

-- Letter to the Office of Inspector General Regarding Solicitation of New Safe Harbors - Februrary 21, 2011(2 page PDF)
+Letter to the Office of Inspector General Regarding Solicitation of New Safe Harbors - February 21, 2011(2 page PDF)